rant-lang/reference/src/glossary.md

 ### Accessor

-Accessors are program elements that read or write values.
+Accessors are program elements that directly read or write variables or fields.
 They are the primary means of interacting with variables.

 There are three types of accessors: **getters**, **setters**, and **definitions**.